cgchemlab/chemlab/doc/post_processing.rst

 Change neighbour property
 ----------------------------

-It allows changing property at certain topological distance from the reactant.
+It allows changing property at certain topological distance from the reacted particle..

 .. glossary::